 2 – On the Display tab, click on the Colors icon

 Much can be customized in AutoCAD.
-We will dig deeper in this area in the coming tutorials.
+We will dig deeper into this area in the coming tutorials.

 These tutorials might be useful: